o7-Fire/token-generator/README.md

 # PREREQUISITES AND SETUP

-### STEP 1: BUY A CUSTOM DOMAIN
+### STEP 1: LEND A CUSTOM DOMAIN FROM FREENOM
-Buy a custom domain, this will later be used to create a custom disposable email address with zoho.com/mail.
+get a domain from dot.tk , this will later be used to create a custom disposable email address with zoho.com/mail.

 ### STEP 2: CREATE A ZOHOMAIL ACCOUNT
 Create a zohomail account (This will be used for the catch-all email forwarding)